john-ml/constant-time-code/README.md

 using `define-symbolic`, and the entire expanded program is enclosed in a `let`-expression to avoid polluting the surrounding scope with local variable declarations.

-For example, the while-loop in the factorial example above, when unrolled and expanded, yields the following Rosette code:
+For example, the factorial example above yields the following Rosette code when expanded:
 ```racket
 (let ()
   (begin 0